 Godless Dad nodded, “Yup.” and we headed to our car.

 Your room of solace is decorated with bloody carcasses.
 Your sanctuary is immersed in gore.
-Your inspiration comes from meeting in building that celebrates death, and listening to a man tell stories of desperation, violence and pain.
-Your funerals are about death rather than life, your weddings are about submission.
-Your songs are lies, you only stock the shelves with one book and your rituals are nothing a child should be forced to take part in.
+Your inspiration comes from meeting in a building that celebrates death and listening to a man tell stories of desperation, violence and pain.
+Your funerals are about death rather than life; your weddings are about submission.
+Your songs are lies; you only stock the shelves with one book and your rituals are nothing a child should be forced to take part in.

 Your faith is depressing.
 It’s dragging you down.
 If only you knew how free you could be without it.